Workplace Accident Attorney in Long Island, NY

 Our Attorneys Can Help Bolster Your Case for Your Best Chance at Obtaining a Fair Settlement

-Our workplace injury attorneys represent clients in all types of occupations, from building trades, factory workers, and truck drivers to health care, law enforcement, and fire and rescue personnel.
+Our workplace injury attorneys in Long Island, NY represent clients in all types of occupations, from building trades, factory workers, and truck drivers to health care, law enforcement, and fire and rescue personnel.

 Attorney Richard Jaffe is himself a licensed EMT (emergency medical technician).
 His medical training is a key advantage in recovering damages for serious workplace injuries, including back or neck injuries, shoulder or knee injuries, spinal cord injuries, or traumatic brain injuries.